sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 Sure!
 In fact, if you're in the UK, you can legally stream every event of the Olympics live, and commercial free.

 Note: Further down I talk about mandatory TV Licenses.
-That's what makes it legal for people who live in the UK.
+That + taxes is what makes it legal for people who live in the UK to stream tv.
+It's owned by the public.

 ## Really?
-How does it compare if you're in the UK and want to watch the Olympics?
+How does the BBC experience compare if you're in the UK and want to watch the Olympics?

 Well, you'd go to www.bbc.co.uk and see something like this.